 - Use the baking parchment on sides of pan to lift brownie cake out and transfer to cutting board.
 Once the brownie cake is completely cool, prepare the glaze.

-- Prepare the Lemon Glaze: In a medium bowl, whisk together sugar, lemon juice and zest until smooth and creamy.
+- Prepare the Lemon Icing Glaze: In a medium bowl, whisk together sugar, lemon juice and zest until smooth and creamy.
 Pour glaze over cooled brownie cake and spread evenly over the top using a metal angled icing spatula or icing spatula.

 - Allow glaze to dry slightly on the surface before cutting into bars and serving.
 Store in airtight container at room temperature or in the refrigerator.
 Brownies will keep airtight at room temperature or in the refrigerator for up to 1 week, or in the freezer for up to 6 months.